Looking for the spookiest things to do for Halloween in Toronto? Trust this local goth girl to give you the best tips

 Toronto Symphony Orchestra

 Each Halloween in Toronto, our world-class symphony hosts a special event playing scary movie music to visuals on a big screen.
 I’ve attended a few of these and they are great!
-In 2024, it’s performing Danny Elfman’s score for Tim Burton’s Nightmare Before Christmas!
-If you like fancy dress-up and classical music I can think of nothing better for a special night out.
-Only a few performances, get tickets in advance.
+For 2025, they’ve switched it to an afternoon kids’ event called Tricks, Treats and Tunes with interactive workshop elements.

 Candlelight Concert